CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ### Task 8: Sign into Azure and run the app

+In this task, you will sign into Azure and run the console application to send and receive messages, verifying the full end-to-end workflow of your Service Bus messaging solution.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.

     ```